Ipstenu/ban-hammer/readme.txt

 ==Changelog==

 = 2.6 =
-* July 2016 by Ipstenu
+* February 2017 by Ipstenu
 * Allow redirection to custom URLs on failed login.
 * Move plugin to Settings API
 * Combine options
+* Fixed BuddyPress
 * Removed check for WP 3.4 (only 4.0 and up get updates anyway)

 == Upgrade Notice ==
 Version 2.6 is a major update.
-You may need to reset your error messages in some situations.
+You MAY need to reset your error messages in some situations.

 == Installation ==